 - Contractual repayments begin

-- Situation assessed
+- Situation continually reviewed

 - If you are a home-owner, part of the initial proposal will look to include a review of the equity in your house after a 4-year period.
 If this has grown, you may have to refinance to make an additional contribution to your IVA.

-- Writing-off of remaining debt
+- Writing-off the remaining debt

 Life after an IVA